Dual-Path Cross-Modal Attention for better Audio-Visual Speech Extraction: Introduction

 \section{Introduction}

-It is possible to separate multiple sources using permutation invariant training~\cite{pit}.
-Results can be improved by applying temporal convolutional networks on time-domain learnable features \cite{contasnet}.
-Time-domain features have extremely high temporal resolution; dual-path recurrent neural network (DPRNN) models \cite{dprnn,sepformer,facebook1,facebook2} use intra-chunk RNNs to model short-term dependencies, while inter-chunk RNNs model long-term dependencies.
-These models are now widely available for use as default separators for any speech enhancement or extraction task.
+Time-domain speech separation achieves excellent separation of multiple speech sources \cite{contasnet}.
+Dual-path RNN \cite{dprnn} uses intra-chunk RNNs and inter-chunk RNNs to model short-term and long-term dependencies respectively.
+More recently, attention-based models are used to substitute the LSTM to get better performance \cite{sepformer, facebook1, DPTnet}.
+These models are now widely used as default separators for any speech enhancement or extraction task.

 One problem of these speech separation systems is that even when they're able to separate sources from mixtures, there is no clear definition of which source is the target source.
 Visual lip movement is able to provide such information.
 Humans fuse audio and video speech pre-consciously \cite{mcgurk1976hearing}, so it is natural to assume that, if a facial video is available, the visible person is the one who should be attended.